Elaine Sturtevant: Early life and education

 Elaine Frances Horan was born on August 23, 1924, in Lakewood, Ohio, near Cleveland.
-She earned a bachelor's degree in psychology from the University of Iowa, followed by a master’s in the field from Teachers College of Columbia University.
+She earned a bachelor's degree in psychology from the University of Iowa, followed by a master's in the field from Teachers College of Columbia University.
 In New York, she also studied at the Art Students League.

 Work

 Sturtevant's earliest known paintings were made in New York in the late 1950s.
 In these works, she sliced tubes of paint open, flattened them, and attached them to canvas.
 Most of these works contain fragments from tubes of several colors of paint, some have additional pencil scribbles and daubs of paint.
 Sturtevant was close friends with Robert Rauschenberg and Jasper Johns, both of whom own paintings from this period.

 In 1964, by memorization only, she began to manually reproduce (or "repeat") paintings and objects created by her contemporaries with results that can immediately be identified with an original, at a point that turned the concept of originality on its head.
-She initially focused on works by such American artists as Roy Lichtenstein, Frank Stella, Claes Oldenburg, Jasper Johns, James Rosenquist, and Andy Warhol.
+She initially focused on works by such American artists as Johns, Roy Lichtenstein, Frank Stella, Claes Oldenburg, James Rosenquist, and Andy Warhol.
 Warhol gave Sturtevant one of his silkscreens so she could produce her own versions of his Flowers paintings, Warhol Flowers (1969–70).
 When asked about his own technique, Warhol once said, "I don't know.
 Ask Elaine."
-After a Jasper Johns flag painting that was a component of Robert Rauschenberg's combine Short Circuit was stolen, Rauschenberg commissioned Sturtevant to paint a reproduction, which was subsequently incorporated into the combine.
-In the late 1960s, Sturtevant concentrated on replicating works by Joseph Beuys and Duchamp.
-In a 1967 photograph, she and Rauschenberg pose as a nude Adam and Eve, roles originally played by Marcel Duchamp and Brogna Perlmutter in a 1924 picture shot by Man Ray.
+After a Johns flag painting that was a component of Rauschenberg's combine Short Circuit was stolen, Rauschenberg commissioned Sturtevant to paint a reproduction, which was subsequently incorporated into the combine.
+In the late 1960s, Sturtevant concentrated on replicating works by Joseph Beuys and Marcel Duchamp.
+In a 1967 photograph, she and Rauschenberg pose as a nude Adam and Eve, roles originally played by Duchamp and Brogna Perlmutter in a 1924 picture shot by Man Ray.

 In the early 1970s, Sturtevant stopped exhibiting art for more than 10 years.
-Pushback on her conceptual practice had begun, in fact, with Claes Oldenburg and his dealer, Leo Castelli, being publicly upset at her restaging The Store by Claes Oldenburg (1961) as The Store of Claes Oldenburg in 1967, just a few blocks away from where Oldenburg's original had been staged.
+Pushback on her conceptual practice had begun, in fact, with Oldenburg and his dealer, Leo Castelli, being publicly upset at her restaging of Oldenburg's The Store (1961) as The Store of Claes Oldenburg in 1967, just a few blocks away from where the original had been staged.
 As critic Eleanor Heartney wrote, "Sturtevant found her work met with resistance and even hostility.
 Her frustration culminated with a 1973 show at the Everson Museum of Art in Syracuse, New York.
 Titled “Sturtevant: Studies done for Beuys’ Action and objects, Duchamps’ etc. Including film,” the exhibition encompassed three rooms of objects and three of her early films that played off Warhol, Beuys and Duchamp.
 It was met with a deafening silence from the art world, precipitating her withdrawal."